 Mini 9v Christmas Tree

-A low-cost kit, this is a simple Christmas Tree with 3 LEDs and two resistors powered by a 9v PP3 battery.
-The markings on the back of the PCB make it particularly easy to get the orientation of the LEDs correct and there’s scope for a number of measurments using a multimeter, if you want a bit of theory.
+This is a simple Christmas Tree with three LEDs and two resistors powered by a 9v PP3 battery.
+The markings on the back of the PCB make it particularly easy to get the orientation of the LEDs correct.
+When finished, students could use a multimeter to make some voltage measurements and verify Kirchoff’s law.

-Our cheapest kit!
-As the name suggests, Nellie runs from a 9v PP3 battery and, as well as being affordable and easy to solder, she can be used to show a bit of electronics theory, if you wish!
-Also available in an ultra low-cost version (shown here).
+As the name suggests, Nellie runs from a 9v PP3 battery.
+As well as being easy to solder, Nellie can be used to show a bit of electronics theory if you have access to a multimeter.

 This is a classic circuit using capacitors, resistors and transistors to alternately flash two LEDs.
-Could be used to make a warning sign or as the basis of other oscillator-based projects (such as a miniature electronics organ).
 Runs from a 9v PP3 battery.